Paul Goldschmidt Player Props: Cardinals vs. Marlins

 Paul Goldschmidt At The Plate

-- Among the qualifying hitters in MLB action, he ranks 17th in batting average, 16th in on-base percentage, and 31st in slugging.
+- Among qualified hitters in MLB, he ranks 18th in batting average, 17th in on-base percentage, and 30th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.